-Recently, some innovations aimed at making automation projects compatible among different platforms have been presented for IEC 61131-3.
-Some of these works use methodologies based on XML models [4].
-This approach allows defining compatible PLC projects for different suppliers.
+Along last years, some tries to make compatible automation projects between different platforms over IEC61131-3 have been presented.
+Some of these works have used model methodologies based on XML [4].
+In this way, it is possible to make compatible PLC projects from different suppliers.